 Computer Integrated Machining

-Students in the Machine Tool and Computer-Aided Manufacturing program will spend considerable time in the study and actual operation of industrial equipment and tools to develop skills used by tool and die making companies and production and manufacturing facilities.
-This includes emphasis on the set up and operation of computer numerical controlled (CNC) lathes and milling machines.
-Students will also be introduced to computer-controlled measuring machines and computer-aided design/computer-aided machining (CAD/CAM) software and its applications.
-A strong project, method-driven curriculum assures both theoretical and practical skill development.
+Students in the Computer Integrated Machining program will spend considerable time in the study and actual operation of industrial equipment and tools to develop skills used by tool and die making companies and production and manufacturing facilities.
+This includes

 A graduate of this program will be able to do the following: